top of page

 • UV protection: Tinted windows can block harmful UV rays, protecting occupants and interior surfaces from sun damage.

-• Heat rejection: Tinted windows can reduce heat buildup inside the vehicle, improving comfort and reducing the need for air conditioning.
+• Heat rejection: Tinted windows can reduce heat buildup inside the vehicle, home, excavator, and more, improving comfort and reducing the need for air conditioning.

 • Privacy: Tinted windows can enhance privacy by making it difficult for outsiders to see into the vehicle or property.